Eeonum/alpha-compiler/README.md

 ----------- *From Us* -----------

 In order to make the original version of Alpha Compiler work in our local machine, we need to perform a series of complex steps.
-While we believe there are better ways out there, we still attempt to do some slight modifications on Alpha Compiler to ease the pain of redirecting multiple input data paths, to fix minor bugs so that the Fundamentals class will work as intended, as well as to provide proper documentation so new users won't have to go through confusions we had gone through.
+While we believe there are better ways out there, we still attempt to do some slight modifications on Alpha Compiler to ease the pain of redirecting multiple input data paths, to fix minor bugs so that the Fundamentals class will work as intended, as well as to provide proper documentation so new users won't have to go through the confusions we had gone through.

 *Update November 2021 now tested with python 3.7.10, and zipline-trader*